Svalorzen/AI-Toolbox/README.md

 on.
 This framework is a work in progress that tries to implement many DTC algorithms in one place, much like OpenCV is for Computer Vision algorithms.

-Please note that the API is not yet stable (although most things at this point are) since at every algorithm I add I may decide to alter the API a bit, to offer a more consistent interface throughout the library.
+Please note that the API may change over time (although most things at this point are stable) since at every algorithm I add I may decide to alter the API a bit, to offer a more consistent interface throughout the library.

 Goals
 =====